-You will hear lots of suggestions such as don’t make your baby addicted to nursing in the midnight, don’t exclusively breastfeed your baby etc. I would suggest you to do what works best for both of you.
+You will hear lots of suggestions such as don’t make your baby addicted to nursing in the midnight, don’t exclusively breastfeed your baby, etc. I would suggest you do what works best for both of you.
 Who can understand your baby better than you?
 If nursing a baby to sleep works for you, go ahead and do it.
 It’s alright to comfort him with nursing, if you don’t feel nursing your baby in front of others that’s alright.
 Listen to your inner self rather than considering the opinions of others.

 Don’t be Disappointed

 Let nature do its work.
 Don’t worry about your milk supply.
 Your baby can be fussy, irritable despite of getting enough milk.
 So don’t blame yourself.
 If the baby is gaining enough weight and wetting diapers he/she is absolutely fine.
-Your gynecologist is your best friend so get an appointment right away.
+Your gynecologist is your best friend to get an appointment right away.
 The more baby latches on the more will be the milk.
 So relax!
 Don’t stress yourself out and stop blaming yourself for everything that happens to your baby.

 Few Most Popular Gynecologists in Pakistan: